 Disadvantage: Requires an update indicator column for each table.
 Requires additional work to capture deletes.

 The state of the art in database replication, CDC is the fastest and most reliable way to replicate.
-For the databases that support it (MySQL, self-hosted PostgreSQL, and MongoDB), we query the database’s internal log every few seconds to get the latest changes.
+For the databases that support it (Microsoft SQL Server, MongoDB, MySQL, and PostgreSQL), we query the database’s internal log every few seconds to get the latest changes.
 We’ll copy that log of changes to your target data warehouse, and merge them in every 15 minutes.
 We'll also provide you with a view to see the changes in near real time.

 Advantage: State of the art – enables near real time replication with very low query impact.